 Acquiring the list of kits necessary to get the best out of your records can very quickly become an expensive process if you aren’t careful.

 However, if you’re a bit savvy with where you look you can net yourself a bargain.

 One area where you’ll likely have to spend a bit of money though is when you come to buy new vinyls.
 This is because the same album on vinyl can often be twice as expensive as on cd.

 Again though if you’re clever and wait for sales you can get yourself some bargains.

 Maintaining albums you’ve bought on vinyl is a much more involved process than one might think.

-This is because to clean each groove without damaging your albums requires a delicate hand and potentially a few bits of specialised kit.
+This is because cleaning each groove without damaging your albums requires a delicate hand and potentially a few bits of specialized kit.